 More than any contemporary, O’Connor exploited the rapidly expanding railway network to fulfil unprecedented speaking tours and schedules.14Philip Howell, ‘“Diffusing the light of liberty”: the geography of political lecturing in the Chartist movement’, Journal of Historical Geography, vol. 21, 1995, pp. 23–38.
 O’Connor was involved in a railway collision near Masborough in March 1843, apparently narrowly escaping serious injury.
 See Northern Star, 25 March 1843, p.
 5. As Epstein stresses, equally important was O’Connor’s establishment in late 1837 of the Leeds-based Northern Star, a stamped but militantly democratic weekly newspaper which soon achieved a very large national circulation and which became the unofficial organ of the nca.15James Epstein, ‘Feargus O’Connor and the Northern Star’, International Review of Social History, vol. 21, 1976, pp. 51–97; Epstein, Lion of freedom, ch.
 2. Note that the Northern Star, named after its United Irish forbear, was published in London from late 1844.
 The Star also was the main conduit of Chartist propaganda and figured prominently in the mediation of O’Connor’s imprisonment.
 Another particularly relevant theme explored by Epstein in The Lion of freedom and later work16John Belchem and James Epstein, ‘The nineteenth-century gentleman leader revisited’, Social History, Vol. 22, 1997, pp. 174–93. was the apparent paradox at the heart of radical-Chartist political culture—its reliance upon gentleman leaders (primarily O’Connor, but also his predecessor Henry Hunt and successor Ernest Jones).

 As Epstein reminds us, in striking contrast to Chartist precepts, ‘O’Connor was not elected to the platform, he was unpaid and possessed no formal mandate’.17Epstein, Lion of freedom, p.
 92. Rather, by 1840 O’Connor was the latest incumbent of a time-honoured popular radical leadership tradition most recently cultivated by Hunt, both men forming what might be termed honour-based demagogic contracts with their overwhelmingly working-class supporters.
 While social or cultural difference was the basis of Hunt and O’Connor’s authority, the demagogic contract was founded upon reciprocal understandings of unflinching loyalty.
 O’Connor expected unwavering support from the Chartist rank and file and they expected their hero would respond in kind.
 This is why O’Connor constantly would ‘rehearse his achievements, his steadfastness, his sufferings, his intention to continue undaunted by persecution, danger, pecuniary loss and regardless of the apathy, desertion or betrayal of others’ in both speeches and published missives.18Epstein, Lion of freedom, p.
-93. These kind of themes litter the romance of the Whig dungeon—and, undeniably, they can strike us as being almost absurdly melodramatic.
-However, the almost institutionalised avowals of loyalty and sacrifice effectively supplanted the robustly democratic formal processes that governed most other aspects of Chartist organisation.
-Finally, when examining language, rhetoric or propaganda in this context we should remember that Chartism was a partly literate, partly oral political culture where leader-heroes, of necessity, had to present as larger than life in order to convincingly embody popular democratic will.19See generally W. Ong, Orality and literacy: the technologizing of the word, London, 1982.
+93. These kind of themes certainly litter the romance of the Whig dungeon—and, undeniably, they can seem almost bizarrely melodramatic when taken out of their cultural context.
+However, the almost institutionalised public avowals of loyalty and sacrifice effectively supplanted the robustly democratic formal processes that governed most other aspects of Chartist organisation.
+Finally, when examining language, rhetoric or propaganda in this context we should remember that Chartism was a partly literate, partly oral political culture where leader-heroes, of necessity, had to present as larger than life in order to convincingly embody popular democratic will.19See generally Walter Ong, Orality and literacy: the technologizing of the word, London, 1982.